|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Chronic bronchitis is one of three forms of chronic obstructive pulmonary disease (COPD), the other two being emphysema and and certain forms of asthma.

 Chronic bronchitis is usually associated with smoking.
 Certain occupations that involve irritating dust or fumes put workers at higher risk.
 The American Lung Association lists coal miners, grain handlers, metal molders, and other workers exposed to dust as being at a higher risk for chronic bronchitis.
 Workers in such professions should use appropriate protective measures such as respirators and they should avoid tobacco smoke.

-Bronchitis almost always appears on an SDS as a symptom of inhalation or in reference to a substance that can aggravate pre-existing bronchitis.
+Bronchitis almost always appears in Section 11 (toxicological information) of a Safety Data Sheet as a symptom of inhalation or in reference to a substance that can aggravate pre-existing bronchitis.
 When working with respiratory irritants, you should always use administrative and engineering controls to reduce workplace risk.
 If those measures are insufficient, then all potentially exposed worker should also use respirators.

 Industrial bronchitis can be caused by materials that occur as fine respirable particles or dusts such as coal, cotton, silica, and talc.
 Fibers such as cotton and asbestos are also irritating to the bronchi.
 Certain organic chemicals can also cause bronchitis.

 See also: asthma, emphysema, respiratory

 Additional definitions from Google and OneLook.

 Entry last updated: Tuesday, April 19, 2022.
 This page is copyright 2000-2023 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.